taweihuangdavid/commy_fe/README.md

 ## Commy

-This is a simple Web Frontend UI for Comic Rental Service.
+This is a simple Web Frontend UI for Comic Books Rental Service.

 ## Technology Stack